-If your PHP code is being displayed in the browser, it means that your server has not been setup to serve PHP scripts.
-Here are a list of things that you need to check in order to debug the issue.
+If your browser is displaying PHP code, it means that your server has not been setup to serve PHP scripts.
+Here is a list of things that you need to check in order to fix this issue.

 Is PHP installed?

 A lot of servers will only serve HTML files by default.
 More often than not, you will need to install PHP and configure it to work with your web server.

 If you do not have control over the server that you are uploading your files to, then you will need to contact your hosting provider.